Artificial Grass Cost

 Premium artificial grass prices begin at around only £29.99 per m² increase to around £39.99 per m², dependant on the realism required, length of the grass required, thickness of the weave, materials used in construction, and intended use for the final product.

-For example, laying premium artificial grass in a standard medium sized garden (70m²), the material alone will cost around £2,000 - £2,800 and once the cost of fitting is added would usually be £2,500 - £3,200.
+For example, laying premium artificial grass in a standard medium-sized garden (70m²), the material alone will cost around £2,000 - £2,800, and once the cost of fitting is added, would usually be £2,500 - £3,200.
 The average time for the installation will usually take around 2 days to complete.

-Elite Quality Artificial Grass Prices
+Elite Quality Artificial Grass Price

 The highest quality artificial grass on the market is known as Elite.
 Much as the name suggests, it has no rival when it comes to the realistic appearance and feel.